Premarital Agreements/ Antenuptial Contracts

 Yet, the validity of postnuptial agreements is more uncertain.
 For instance, antenuptial agreements which purport to regulate the amount of support to be paid by one spouse to the other during marriage have in the past generally been held invalid.
 See, e.g., Fincham v.
 Fincham, 160 Kan.
 683, 165 P.2d 209 (1946); Hilbert v.
 Hilbert, 168 Md.
 364, 177 A. 914 (1935) (antenuptial agreement invalid in providing that neither party would claim alimony or attorney fees in the event of separation).

-Even less settled is the enforceability of antenuptial agreements used to regulate the parties’ relationship, financial or otherwise, during the marriage.
+Even less settled is the enforceability of antenuptial agreement used to regulate the parties’ relationship, financial or otherwise, during the marriage.
 Proponents argue that such agreements may appeal to the desire for some structure in marriage at a time when the law has eliminated nearly all structure from the relationship.

 Although lawyers may be asked to draft agreements that establish forfeiture penalties for infidelity or dictate who takes out the garbage and when, the few cases which have arisen in the past have refused to enforce agreements respecting sexual relations between the spouses (See, e.g., Favrot v.
 Barnes, 332 So.2d 873 (La.App.
 1976), reversed on other grounds, 339 So.2d 843 (La.
 1976); Restatement (Second) of Contracts § 190 (1981)) and prohibiting the wife’s children from a prior marriage to live with the parties.
 See, e.g., Mengal v.
 Mengal, 201 Misc.
 104, 103 N.Y.S.2d 992 (Dom.Rel.Ct.
 1951).

-The results of these cases may be justified as saving the time and energies of courts and as taking the realistic position that the intimate day to day conduct of married persons cannot be controlled by judicial decision, whether or not the decision is based upon the parties’ own contract.
+The results of these cases may be justified as saving the time and energies of courts and as taking the realistic position that the intimate day to day conduct of married persons cannot (and should not) be controlled by judicial decision, whether or not the decision is based upon the parties’ own contract.

 Despite the requisite planning that goes into most weddings, occasionally a marriage never takes place.
 Since prenuptial and postnuptial agreements are effective upon or during marriage, respectively, either would be ineffective in deciding how to distribute property if the marriage never takes place.